Daphne Cockwell Health Sciences Complex

 - Collaboration: The Daphne Cockwell Health Sciences Complex will be built around a network of shared public spaces that offer frequent, varied opportunities for interaction and collaboration.

-- Innovation: The Daphne Cockwell Health Sciences Complex will embody Toronto Metropolitan’s culture of entrepreneurship and innovation.
+- Innovation: The Daphne Cockwell Health Sciences Complex will embody TMU’s culture of entrepreneurship and innovation.